SOCS4100 Honours Research Skills

 - This unit consists of a weekly seminar with an honours coordinator.
 Some of the seminar sessions examine major aspects of developing a research project (in this case the honours dissertation): formulating a research question in relation to existing knowledge; developing a formal research proposal; supporting claims; structuring the dissertation; and advanced academic style.
 Students have the opportunity early in the semester to receive feedback on their draft research proposal from their peers in a supportive environment.

 - Students are able to (1) describe the research process in its various phases; (2) apply strong conceptual skills; (3) critically evaluate and synthesise existing knowledge/theories; (4) identify appropriate research methods to address different research questions; (5) identify the requirements of ethical research; (6) locate resources in their field and demonstrate their skills in building bibliographies; (7) apply advanced skills in oral presentations and academic writing; and (8) demonstrate high levels of competency in independent research in preparation for possible postgraduate studies.

-- Typically this unit is assessed in the following ways: (1) research proposal—oral presentation; (2) written assignments; and (3) seminar participation.
+; (2) literature review; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr Gregory Acciaioli

 - COMM4101 Concepts in Communication, COMM7481 Honours Seminar 1 (Communication Studies)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.